wordofwarning/wordofwarning.org/current/2026-turn/programme/index.md

 Performers: Abbie Fearns, Joshua Owen, Tom Oakley, Tzu Hsien Wang

 Content Warning: please click [here](/warnings).

+Faye Jones is a dance artist, choreographer, and filmmaker based in the North West.
+Growing up in the Manchester dance scene, The Lowry CAT scheme exposed her to multiple styles of contemporary dance and gave space for her creative practice.
+Whilst studying her foundation degree at Northern School of Contemporary Dance she developed a love for combining film with dance.
+After this year she joined London Contemporary Dance School, working with choreographers including James Cousins and Holly Blakey.
+Faye later returned to the North West to join Emergence at the University of Salford, where she worked with Joss Arnott, Lisa Marie Robinson, Sofia Nappi, and SAY (Sarah Golding & Yukiko Masai).
+She is interested in pushing the boundaries between live performance and cinema through the genres of horror and science fiction, using a wide range of dance styles to create creatures and beings not of this world.

 Insta <a href="https://instagram.com/blood.bones.jones" target="_blank">@blood.bones.jones</a>
 <hr>